wavelab/libwave/docs/ref/optimizers/ceres_tutorial.md

 Keypoints to the example code:

-- In Ceres a cost function has to be a functor (function objects: a plain old C++ object plus the `()` operator), this is essentially so that the ceres solver can call your cost function with the overridded `()` operator you implemented.
-This is where you will add your custom cost function, for more information on functors see [this][stack_overflow-functors].
+- In Ceres a cost function implementation is a functor (function objects: a plain old C++ object plus the `()` operator), this is essentially so that the ceres solver can call your cost function with the overridded `()` operator you implemented.
+This is where you will add your custom residual function, for more information on functors see [this][stack_overflow-functors].
 - It is **important to note in Ceres we only define the residual** when implementing the cost functor, because the cost function always is constructed the same way ($\text{cost} = \sum \text{residuals}^{2}$).
 - The output of your cost function is written to `residual[0]`, in all cases `residual` is always an array of type `T`, further in this example we are only writing to `residual[0]` because the output dimension for our scalar cost function is 1.
 - `x[0]` is of size 1 for this problem because the dimension of `x` is 1.